tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 * Reference topics
 * User tasks

-When you try to navigate the world of API documentation, you may be initially overwhelmed by the differences and intimidated by the tools.
+When you try to navigate the world of API documentation, you may be initially overwhelmed by the differences and intimidated by the tools and code.
 Additionally, the documentation content itself is often complex and requires familiarity with development concepts and processes.

 Realizing there was a need for more information, in 2014 I guest-edited a special issue of Intercom dedicated to API documentation.